Proto-strange quark stars from density-dependent quark mass model: Results and discussions

-where $r$ is the radial coordinate, $M(r)$ is the gravitational mass, $P(r)$ is the pressure, and $\varepsilon(r)$ is the energy density, and we are using natural units ($G=c=1$).
-In Fig.~\ref{mr} we show the M-R relation for the different values of the entropy per baryon $S/n_b$ considered in this work.
+In Fig.~\ref{mr}, we show the M-R relation for the different values of the $S/n_b$ considered in this work.
 The precise position of the maximum mass M$_{\rm max}$ and the corresponding $R$ for each curve is shown by a dark point.
 We observe that the maximum mass of the PSSs decreases throughout its time evolution.
 The highest values of M$_{\rm max}$ are achieved in the neutrino-trapped regime; in the first stage ($S/n_b = 1,\; Y_{L,e}=0.4$) with $M_{\rm max}=2.20$ M$_{\odot}$ and in the second stage ($S/n_b = 2,\; Y_{L,e}=0.2$) with $M_{\rm max}=2.15$ M$_{\odot}$.
-After all the neutrinos have escaped from the core of the star, its maximum mass is further reduced; in the third stage ($S/n_b = 2,\; Y_{\nu_e}=0$) we have $M_{\rm max}=2.12$ M$_{\odot}$ and the maximum mass continues to decrease until it reaches its smallest value, $M_{\rm max}=2.09$ M$_{\odot}$, when the star cools and becomes a stable SQS at the fourth stage.
-From Fig.~\ref{mr} we can conclude that over time, the SQSs become smaller so their radii decrease along the stages of evolution, achieving the smallest values when the star catalyzes and contracts to become a cold SQS.
-Comparing this result to the one obtained in Fig.~\ref{pfs} we can deduce that lepton concentration and isospin asymmetry influence the mass of the star.
-Lower lepton concentration and higher isospin asymmetry lead to a decrease in the maximum mass of the star and vice versa.
+After all the neutrinos have escaped from the core of the star, its maximum mass is further reduced; in the third stage ($S/n_b = 2,\; Y_{\nu_e}=0$) we have $M_{\rm max}=2.12$ M$_{\odot}$ and the maximum mass continues to decrease until it reaches its smallest value, $M_{\rm max}=2.09$ M$_{\odot}$ when the star cools and becomes a stable SQS at the fourth stage.
+From Fig.~\ref{mr}, we can deduce that over time, the SQSs shrink and become smaller, so their radii decrease along the stages of evolution, achieving the smallest values when the star catalyzes and contracts to become a cold SQS.
+Comparing this result to the one obtained in Fig.~\ref{pfs}, we can deduce that lepton fraction and isospin asymmetry influence the mass of the star.
+A lower lepton fraction coupled with a high isospin asymmetry leads to a decrease in the maximum mass of the star and vice versa.
 As one always obtains, a stiffer EoS corresponds to a higher maximum mass along the evolution lines of the SQS.
 It is important to mention that, the structure of the PSSs and the cold SQS studied here have maximum mass within the $2\,{\rm M_\odot}$ constraint required for NSs, such that, this model can accommodate the masses of PSR J0348+0432 ($2.01\pm 0.04\,\text{M}_\odot$), PSR J0740+6620 ($2.072_{-0.066}^{+0.067}$ M$_{\odot}$), and PSR J1614-2230 ($1.908 \pm 0.016$ M$_{\odot}$)\cite{demorest2010two,arzoumanian2018nanograv}, among others.
 Besides that, the radii determined here are well in the range of the one determined for the massive millisecond pulsar PSR J0740+6620 mentioned in the introduction.